M\"obius-topological auxiliary function for $f$ electrons: About Legendre functions

 \subsection{4 important properties}

 In this work, we need to find or construct a Legendre function $P_J^M(x)$ that satisfies the following four properties:

-These four properties hold for associated Legendre polynomials with integer degree and order.
+These four properties hold for associated Legendre polynomials with integer degrees and orders.
 For half-integer degrees, constructing the corresponding functions requires additional care.
 Properties~(\ref{PJM=1}--\ref{PJM=4}) correspond one-to-one to those listed in Table~\ref{PPP}, with the second and third properties in the table weaker than those in Eqs.~\ref{PJM=2} and~\ref{PJM=3} to accommodate Hunter's alternative normalization convention.